gaurav1780/comp1010practicalClassMaterial/week 3 - unitTesting/workshopUnitTesting.md

 	 * return -1 if target does not exist in the array
 	 */
 	public static int indexOf(int[] data, int target) {
-		return false; //to be completed
+		return 0; //to be completed
 	}
 }
 ```